Chef's Knives for Kids

 How we tested

 Standard 8-inch chef's knives are too big for most kids, so we were pleased when we discovered kid-size versions a few years ago.
 These knives have handles designed for smaller hands, shorter 2- to 4-inch metal or plastic blades, and built-in safety features such as blunt cutting edges or finger guards.
-With more on the market and a team of test cooks busy at work on our upcoming series of children's cookbooks, we wondered if our old favorite from Opinel ($45.00) was still the best.
-To find out, we tested it alongside five other knives ranging in price from $7.36 to $58.50: four kids' chef's knives as well as the 6-inch version of our winning 8-inch chef's knife.
+With more on the market and a team of test cooks busy at work on our upcoming series of children's cookbooks, we wondered if our old favorite from Opinel (about $45.00) was still the best.
+To find out, we tested it alongside five other knives ranging in price from about $8.00 to $60.00: four kids' chef's knives as well as the 6-inch version of our winning 8-inch chef's knife.
 Our lineup included a mix of serrated and straight-edged knives with blades made from either plastic or metal.